19th Dáil: Composition of the 19th Dáil

+Fianna Fáil formed the 13th government of Ireland led by Jack Lynch as Taoiseach.

 Graphical representation

 This is a graphical comparison of party strengths in the 19th Dáil from July 1969.
 This was not the official seating plan.

 Ceann Comhairle

 On the meeting of the Dáil, Cormac Breslin (FF), who had served as Ceann Comhairle from November 1967, was proposed by Jack Lynch (FF) and seconded by Liam Cosgrave (FG) for the position.
 His election was approved without a vote.

 TDs by constituency

 The list of the 144 TDs elected is given in alphabetical order by Dáil constituency.